yoelmartinfornieles/pachanga-webpage/README.md

 # My New Project

-This is a new project created with Cursor and synchronized with GitHub.
+This is a new project created with XXX and synchronized with GitHub.

 ## Getting Started